This post may contain affiliate links, where I earn from purchases at no extra cost to you. Thank you!

 From the world renowned (Sydney Opera House in New South Wales to Uluru in Central Australia), to the lesser known (secluded beach destinations and off the beaten track road trips), it’s not surprising that travellers sometimes choose to fly up to 2 days to visit this unforgettable country.

-As an Australian (born and bred in Victoria), I thought i’d list some of the best tourist attractions and some of the worst tourist attractions in this nation, including an ultimate list of Australia’s ‘BIG THINGS’, famous beaches and some of the tourist traps to avoid.
+As an Australian (born and bred in Victoria), I thought i’d list some of the best tourist attractions and some of the worst tourist attractions in this nation, including an ultimate list of Australia’s ‘BIG THINGS’, famous beaches, and some of the tourist traps to avoid.

 Please note, these are my personal opinions, and to be taken lightly!
 Many in the world will be sure to disagree, and of course every traveller has different priorities when visiting a new destination.

-This list of the best and the worst tourist attractions in Australia, is to provide information only, which will ultimately assist you in making the best travel decisions.
+If you’re wondering what to do in Australia, this list of the best and the worst tourist attractions in Australia, is to provide information only, which will ultimately assist you in making the best travel decisions.

 Pin for later 🙂